nearform/initium/quick-start-gke.md

             --node-locations <COMMA-SEPARATED LIST OF NODE ZONES>
         ```

-4. Validate (if not already) that:
+4. Confirm that:
-    1. Kubernetes Engine API (container.googleapis.com) is enabled in GCP:
-        ```bash
-        gcloud services enable containerregistry.googleapis.com container.googleapis.com
-        ```
-    2. The cluster's control plane is network accessible so the CLI can reach it (through a VPN or public networks) - potentially check the cluster's networking options
+    1. The cluster's control plane is network accessible so the CLI can reach it (through a VPN or public networks) - potentially check the cluster's networking options
+    2. The Kubernetes Engine API (container.googleapis.com) is enabled in GCP (as per the Prerequisites section)

 **Step 5 is not needed if you already have ArgoCD installed in your cluster.**